-Pilipinas Shell Petroleum Corporation’s North Mindanao Import Facility (NMIF) recently launched its first fully-sustainable eco-brick manufacturing hub in Barangay Macabalan, Cagayan de Oro City.
+Pilipinas Shell Petroleum Corporation’s North Mindanao Import Facility (NMIF) recently held the groundbreaking of its first fully-sustainable eco-brick manufacturing hub in Barangay Macabalan, Cagayan de Oro City.
 This project demonstrates strong collaboration between Shell, Local Government Unit, and Non-Government Organizations (GreenAntz Builders and Billionbricks) to create a community livelihood enterprise that will repurpose plastic wastes to a usable material for building homes and road pavers, utilizing renewable energy.

 Plastic wastes are one of the top community problems in Cagayan de Oro City, clogging its drainage and river streams that result to flooding and spread of diseases.
 Ocean Conservancy (2019) cited the Philippines as the 3rd polluter of ocean plastics in the world, next to China and Indonesia.
 These are the reasons why Shell partners with a coastal community such as Macabalan, to take an initial step at reduce plastics being thrown in CDO River or Macajalar Bay.
 This is also aligned with City Government enforcing R.A.
 9003 or Solid Waste Management Act.